Update network settings on devices in the subnetwork

 - cloud server is created from an image without cloud-init or cloudbase-init agent;

-- cloud server is created from an image with cloud-init or cloudbase-init agent, but in block Configuring ports parameter Manually in the network configuration file.
+- The cloud server is created from a cloud-init or cloudbase-init agent image, but the Port Configuration block specifies the Manual option in the network configuration file.

-If, in the future. enable DHCP on a private subnet, then the network settings specified in the file will not work — DHCP applies its own settings to all servers.
+If you later enable DHCP on a private subnet, the network settings specified in the file will no longer work — DHCP applies its own settings to all servers.

 These are instructions with examples of changing network settings in the network configuration file: DNS servers, default gateway, static routes.
 Configuration files and network settings may vary from distribution to distribution.